 Students can receive selective admissions points for work as a PT tech for > 6 months.
 A link will be available through the online admissions process to have the facility submit verification electronically.

 Applicant Name:

 Facility Name and Address:

-Supervisor of applicant must complete the following section: e PTA program at Northwest Florida State College.
+Supervisor of applicant must complete The person named above is applying to the · ollege.

 Please complete the following to verify em ployment:

 Applicant's Job/Title:

 Start date of employment:

-End date of employment:

 Total length of time employed:

-The above applicant is or has been emp bloyed under my supervision.
+The above applicant is or has been emp oloyed under my supervision.

 VERIFIED BY: (PT or PTA):

 License Number: Phone Number:

 Email:

-Date:
+Data